-Overarching Need as identified in Strengthen the implementation of PBIS and actions to support student behaviors CNA Section 3.2 Root Cause # 1 Lack of consistency with the implementation of PBIS expectations Goal Over the duration of the 2023-25 SY we will increase positive school culture with a specific focus on the reduction of student discipline referrals by 10% as measured by the district annual referral report.
+Overarching Need as identified in Strengthen the implementation of PBIS and actions to support student behaviors CNA Section 3.2 Root Cause # 1 Lack of consistency with the implementation of PBIS expectations Goal During the 2023-24 SY the percent of students who receive 0-1 office referrals as reported on our LMS will increase by 3%. we will increase positive school culture with a specific focus on the reduction of student discipline referrals by 10% as measured by the district annual referral report.

-Action Step Deliver, reteach and model PBIS lessons based upon discipline data with a consistent approach with an emphasis on appropriate use of technology among students
+Action Step Deliver, reteach and model PBIS lessons to our students based upon discipline data and trends of behavior.

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Systems Coherent Instruction

-Success Criteria for PBIS lessons, monthly discipline report, PLC minutes, fidelity of token economy
+Method for Monitoring PBIS lessons, monthly discipline report, PLC minutes, fidelity of token economy

 Implementation

-Success Criteria for Impact on Decrease of discipline referrals in targeted areas
+Method for Monitoring Decrease of discipline referrals in targeted areas

-Student Achievement ·
+Effectiveness

 Position/Role Responsible Admin/Teachers/PBIS team

 Timeline for Implementation Monthly